baerkins/trickleList/README.md

 #Trickle List

-A simple jquery plugin for fading in children of an element in succession.
+A simple jquery plugin for fading in children of an element in succession on hover.
+Can be used for a tickle list.

 [Demo](http://iamhexcoder.github.io/trickleList/)

+This plugin requires jQuery.

+You can install this plugin via Bower:
+`bower install tricklelist --save-dev`

 ##Options
 ```JavaScript